asaidillaeva/TETRIS/README.md

 Author:Aliia Saidillaeva

-Tetris (derived from "tetramino" and "tennis") - developed by the inventor and developer of the USSR programmer Alexey Pajitnov on June 6, 1984.
+Main.Tetris (derived from "tetramino" and "tennis") - developed by the inventor and developer of the USSR programmer Alexey Pajitnov on June 6, 1984.
 In this game we use tetramino figures as:

-Tetris (derived from "tetramino" and "tennis") - developed by the inventor and developer of the USSR programmer Alexey Pajitnov on June 6, 1984.
+Main.Tetris (derived from "tetramino" and "tennis") - developed by the inventor and developer of the USSR programmer Alexey Pajitnov on June 6, 1984.
 In this game we use tetramino figures as: